KTBU: Tegna's "Quest" (2020–present)

 On January 21, 2020, Tegna Inc. agreed to acquire KTBU for $15 million.
 The sale was completed on March 24, 2020, making KTBU a sister station to Tegna's CBS affiliate KHOU.
 Three days later, KTBU's main channel flipped to the Tegna-owned Quest multicast network, and eventually KTBU's operations were moved into KHOU's studios near Uptown Houston.

 Upon becoming a Tegna property, it was announced that KTBU would take over as the official local television partner of Major League Soccer's Houston Dynamo.
 KTBU may air CBS network programming should it be preempted by KHOU for long-form breaking news or severe weather coverage or other special programming.
 Its main role however, is serving as a UHF rebroadcaster for KHOU via its DT11 subchannel, allowing full-market access to the station for viewers who only have a UHF antenna.

 On February 22, 2022, Tegna announced that it would be acquired by Standard General and Apollo Global Management for $5.4 billion.
 As a part of the deal, KTBU and KHOU, along with their Austin sister station KVUE and Dallas sister stations WFAA and KMPX, would be resold to Cox Media Group.
 The sale was canceled on May 22, 2023.

+Nexstar Media Group, owner of KIAH (channel 39), acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KHOU and KTBU from being integrated into KIAH.